This age is when decisions are made that affect the whole life... Right now I and all my peers are making decisions and choosing paths...

 I pondered this for a long time applying theorems and making no headway.
 Finally an elegant and simple solution came to me.
 Even now I remember the contentment this solution gave me.
 As expected, it was much simpler than the one the professor offered in the tutorial session.

-Assume some co-ordinate axis system, so that each vertex of the graph has a (x,y) co-ordinate.
+Solution: Assume some co-ordinate axis system, so that each vertex of the graph has a (x,y) co-ordinate.

 Use the following algorithm: